 - Rear-end collisions.
 A truck driver traveling too closely, speeding, driving distracted or falling asleep behind the wheel could cause a rear-end collision.
 These accidents can be fatal to victims, causing multiple-vehicle collisions and serious crush injuries.
 It is the trucker’s duty to pay attention while driving and to obey speed limits at all times.

 - Lost loads.
 Trucks delivering cargo put other motorists at risk of lost loads.
 The door swinging open on a closed truck could lead to a lost load, as could improper cargo securement in an open-bed truck.
 Lost loads can result in materials or debris striking drivers and causing car accidents.
 The trucking company is in charge of obeying all federal cargo securement laws to prevent these incidents.

 - Delivery truck accidents.
-Delivery trucks are other types of commercial vehicle that could be involved in accidents.
-If you were in a collision with a FedEx, UPS, USPS, Amazon, or other delivery vehicle in New Jersey, you might have a claim against the company or the government for the negligence of the driver, so speak with a skilled New Jersey truck accident attorney.
+Delivery trucks are other types of commercial vehicles that could be involved in accidents.
+If you were in a collision with a FedEx, UPS, USPS, Amazon or any other delivery vehicle in New Jersey, you might have a claim against the company or the government for the negligence of the driver, so speak with a skilled New Jersey truck accident attorney.

 Consult A Qualified Truck Accident Lawyer In New Jersey